danfaenzi/perugia-2026-students/README.md

 $\mathrm{Hom}_ {\mathrm{(Sch)}}(X,\mathrm{Spec}(A)) \leftrightarrow \mathrm{Hom}_ {\mathrm{(Ring)}}(A,\Gamma(\mathcal{O}_X))$

-3. **Gluing two schemes.**
+3. **Gluing schemes.**
-   Construction of the underlying topological space and of the structure sheaf, using compatible pairs of sections.
+   Construction of the underlying topological space and of the structure sheaf, using compatible sections.

-   The verification of the sheaf axioms and the general gluing lemma for an arbitrary family of schemes are not required.
+   The verification of the sheaf axioms and that the resulting space is a scheme is not required.

 4. **Reduction of a scheme.**
    Construction of $(X_{\mathrm{red}})$ and proof of its universal property with respect to morphisms from reduced schemes.